sonnht1409/capstone-etours/README.md

 # casptone-etours
 This project for our graduation
 # event-name api
-Come with event name as String and the following is parameter(s) type
+Come with event name as String and the following is parameter(s) type --hit
-ex:
+ex: --hit
 {
    event-name: 'chat message'
    param: {